Ryanair braces for new round of strikes in Europe

 The union said that Dutch law should be applied to Ryanair contracts and there should be "no more bogus self-employment and a sufficient sick pay and pension".

-The German union Vereinigung Cockpit gave Ryanair until Aug 6 to submit a proposal for negotiation, noting that talks last Friday had broken down with no agreement.
+Germany's Cockpit union gave Ryanair until August 6 to submit a proposal for negotiation, noting that talks last Friday had broken down with no agreement.

 "Since the start of our negotiations in January, Ryanair has been playing for time and even if Ryanair is not taking this ballot seriously, industrial action like in other European countries seems unavoidable in Germany as well," the union said.

+Ryanair said it remained open to further talks with pilot representatives to discuss union recognition and collective labour agreements.

+"In the interim, we have requested these pilot unions to give us seven days' notice of any planned strike action so that we can minimise the disruption to our customers by cancelling flights in advance and offering them alternative flights or refunds," a company statement said.

-Ryanair, which flies in 37 countries and carried 130 million passengers last year, averted widespread strikes before Christmas by deciding to recognise trade unions for the first time in its 32-year history.
+Ryanair, which flies in 37 countries and carried 130 million passengers last year, averted widespread strikes before Christmas 2017 by agreeing to recognise trade unions for the first time in its 32-year history.

-But it has since struggled to reach agreement on terms with several of them.
+But in the months since it has struggled to reach agreement on terms with several of them.

 The airline was hit by a round of strikes last week affecting 600 flights in Belgium, Ireland, Italy, Portugal and Spain.